centic9/github-version-statistics/README.md

     build/install/github-version-statistics/bin/github-version-statistics

+#### Limitations

+* Currently only Gradle `build.gradle` files are searched, the same should be done for Maven `pom.xml` files.
+* The GitHub API currently limits the number of results to 1000, so you only get 1000 results at max and the statistics for popular Java libraries will not be complete.

 #### Contribute

 If you are missing things or have suggestions how to improve the plugin, please either send pull requests or create [issues](https://github.com/centic9/github-version-statistics/issues).